 - A revised GRE verbal score of 145 and a writing score of 3.5 or higher.

 - MCNY Accuplacer: For students already in New York City, they may take our Accuplacer examination to meet the English Language Proficiency Requirements.
-Students will need to achieve a minimum of 65 on the Reading section and a minimum score of 70 on the sentence skills portion of the examination.
+Students will need to achieve a minimum of 238 on the Reading section and a minimum score of 237 on the Writing skills portion of the examination.

 - Transcript Evaluation: International applicants with official transcripts from an accredited college or university in the United States, the United States, Canada, United Kingdom or Australia that verify bachelor’s, master’s or doctoral degree completion with an degree are exempt from English Language Proficiency Requirements.